 DIY Car Battery Replacement Or Have Your Mechanic Do It?

-Removing a car battery isn’t difficult.
+Removing a car battery isn’t difficult, you can do it even if you arn’t a mechanic.
 You need to loosen the terminals and the nut to take the battery out of your car.
 The thing to consider is safety.
 If the battery is bulging or very corroded, you want to make sure that your skin doesn’t come in contact with the battery acid.
 Gloves and safety gear, such as goggles and long sleeves, should be worn.
 Batteries can be heavy, so make sure that you can lift it out without tipping the battery over.
 Use the instructions in your owner’s manual to remove the terminals in the correct order and to be safe.

 Where To Bring Your Car For A Battery Replacement